 On the way to Bogra, Arafat took us to one of many tribal villages and shared his export knowledge of the people.
-A lady was making popcorn on a fire, dropping the rice in to a dry pan containing sand over a hot fire and then expertly flicking the sand out with a brush to leave the popcorn.
-Along the road we passed brick makers and we stopped so Arafat could explain the process to us.
+A lady was making popcorn on fire, dropping the rice into a dry pan containing sand over a hot fire and then expertly flicking the sand out with a brush to leave the popcorn.
+Along the road, we passed brick makers and we stopped so Arafat could explain the process to us.

 In the morning before driving back to Dhaka we took a boat up the Jamuna river to one of the many chars, which are large sandbank islands.
 The communities that live on them are vulnerable due to flooding and erosion but they make their living fishing and growing crops in the fertile sand.

-Back in Bandarban it was very busy as it was carnival time and we inched our way through the crowds and through the market and marveled at the wooden fairground attractions often turned by hand.
-Next day we had to check-out at the police post (posing for a selfie with the officer on duty) and drive to Chittagong for our flight back but….
+Back in Bandarban, it was very busy as it was carnival time and we inched our way through the crowds and through the market and marveled at the wooden fairground attractions often turned by hand.
+The next day we had to check-out at the police post (posing for a selfie with the officer on duty) and drive to Chittagong for our flight back but….
 We had time to visit the Ship Wrecking Yards first.

 On either side of the busy main road from there are businesses where they sell everything that comes off a ship.
 For instance, you will see a yard full of chains and anchors and a yard full of washing machines or cabin furniture or engines or whatever you can think of that ships have plenty of.
 If you admire or collect anything maritime then you must visit the shops where you can purchase ships wheels, barometers, gauges, clocks, you name it.